 Notably, the new library uses an automated book retrieval system to store the majority of the University’s more than 2 million volumes.
 The ASRS significantly reduces the amount of space needed to store books and allows the building to provide more collaborative learning space and student resources.

 Located at the intersection of two major pedestrian pathways and adjacent to a future campus quadrangle, the library will anchor a new academic and social core for Temple University.
-The surrounding landscape of terraced plazas step up to the library entrances, providing outdoor classrooms and opportunities for informal gatherings.
-The new library’s architecture is defined by a solid base clad in vertical sections ofrough stone that references the materials of the surrounding campus context.
+The new library’s architecture is defined by a solid base clad in vertical sections of rough stone that references the materials of the surrounding campus context.
 The grand wooden arched entrances cut into the stone volume and announce a welcoming point of entry.
 Expanses of pleated frameless glass supported on steel mullions create maximum transparency at the major entrances.

 The arches continue into the building, forming a 3-story domed atrium lobby with white terrazzo floors.
 The lobby, café, central atrium and 24/7 zone, which is unimpeded by security checkpoints, will welcome in the surrounding community as well as Temple students.An oculus carved into the lobby’s domed atrium opens up views to each corner of the building, serving as a wayfinding anchor and placing the user at the center of the library’s activity.

 As users circulate the building, this visual and physical connectivity allows the individual to take stock of their bearings.
 Multiple stairways encourage students to use all of the building’s resources.
 In addition to interactive learning spaces, the library also provides moments for introspective study.
-A reading nook pulled off to the side from a stair hidden inside the dome provides one such moment of tranquility, many more of which can be found on the quieter fourth floor.
+As a new intellectual and social hub for the University community, the library will house multiple partner programs and academic resources such as the Writing Center, Digital Scholars Studio, and office space for staff researchers under one roof.